otus-devops-2019-05/mihmantis_infra/README.md

 # mihmantis_infra
 mihmantis Infra repository

+### HW7

+Two environments (stage and prod) were created using terraform scripts.
+Application was split in two parts app.tf and db.tf. app.tf - deploying image with ruby installed db.tf - deploying image with mongodb vpc.tf - additional terraform script to deploy ssh firewall rules

+app.tf db.tf vpc.tf used as modules in main.tf script

+##### Extra tasks
+[*] Changed backend mode to remote
+In prod and stage environment backend.tf file was added to migrate from local to remote tfstate
+[**] Add service provisioning to terraform scripts
+Add provisioning steps to app and db terraform modules.

 ### HW6

-Files to build infrastracture using terraform were created
-main.tf - file with discription of infrastructer consisting of one VM and one firewall rule
-variables.tf - file with variables description with defult values
-terraform.tfvars - values for variables described in variables.tf
-outputs.tf - file with output values description
+Files to build infrastracture using terraform were created main.tf - file with discription of infrastructer consisting of one VM and one firewall rule variables.tf - file with variables description with defult values terraform.tfvars - values for variables described in variables. outputs.tf - file with output values description

 ##### Extra tasks